 Countless doctors and psychiatrists examine Regan, who is seemingly getting weaker and weaker during the day and turning into an unspeakable creature at night.
 They are powerless to treat her and speculate that she may be demonically possessed.

-The Church sends Merrin to officiate and together the two priests struggle to free the child.
+The Church sends Father Merrin to officiate and together the two priests struggle to free the child.
 Merrin ultimately dies of heart failure during the struggle.
 Karras prevails, but only by forcing the demon into his own body and throwing himself to his death from the girl’s bedroom window.

 The manifestations of the demon hit movie audiences extremely hard.
-In a guttural voice, the girl barked a stream of obscenity such as had never before been heard in a Hollywood film . . .
+In a guttural voice, the girl barks a stream of obscenity such as had never before been heard in a Hollywood film . . .

 Critics were appalled but audiences were overwhelmed by the result.
-As newspapers reported viewers fainting, Americans lined up to see what all the fuss was about, and then queued to see it all again.
+As newspapers reported viewers fainting, audiences lined up to see what all the fuss was about, and then queued to see it all again.

 In San Francisco a deranged patron charged the screen in an attempt to kill the demon; in Harlem, a priest attempted to exorcise drugs from his neighbourhood; in Boston, a woman was carried from the theatre murmuring: “it cost me four dollars but I only lasted twenty minutes”.